3rdGen-Media/CoreTransport/README.md

 The general process for establishing and consuming from connections using CTransport and its wrapper interface libraries is the same:

-1. Create a connection + cursor pool to provide to CTransport
+1. Create a connection + cursor pool
-2. Create queues for async non-blocking socket operations (CTThreadQueue)
+2. Create queues for async + non-blocking socket operations (CTThreadQueue)
+3. Create a pool of threads to dequeue socket operations
-3. Define your target (CTTarget)
+4. Define your target (CTTarget)
-4. Create a socket connection + perform SSL Handshake (CTConnection)
+5. Create a socket connection + perform SSL Handshake (CTConnection)
-5. Make a network request and asynchronously receive the response (CTCursor)
+6. Make a network request and asynchronously receive the response (CTCursor)
-6. Clean up the connection
+7. Clean up the connection

 ## CTransport API
 ```